codemod-com/codemod/README.md

   </p>
 </p>

-## Codemod.com
+## Codemod

-At Codemod.com we are building the ecosystem, platform and tooling around code modification bots, aka codemods.
-Codemod platform helps you create, distribute, and deploy codemods in codebases of any size.
+Codemod platform helps you create, distribute, and run codemods in codebases of any size.

 The AI-powered, community-led codemods enable you to automate framework upgrades, large refactoring, and boilerplate programming with unparalleled speed and developer experience.